10degrees/10degrees-base/README.md

 Assets are edited in `src` and compiled to `dist`.
 CSS and JS are created with a cache-busting content hash string.
 JS modules are bundled using [rollup.js](https://rollupjs.org/guide/en/).

+Use `gulp` and `gulp watch` to compile.

 ## Browser support

+All modern browsers and IE10.

 ### JavaScript